emcf/thepipe/README.md

 | Website                               | URLs (inputs containing `http`, `https`, `ftp`)             | ✔️                | ✔️    | Extracts text from web page along with image (or images if scrollable); text-only extraction available          |
 | GitHub Repository                     | GitHub repo URLs                         | ✔️               | ✔️                | Extracts from GitHub repositories; supports branch specification         |
 | ZIP File                              | `.zip`                                  | ✔️               | ✔️                | Extracts contents of ZIP files; supports nested directory extraction     |

+##  How it works 🛠️

+The pipe is accessible from the command line or from [Python](https://www.python.org/downloads/).
+The input source is either a file path, a URL, or a directory.
+The pipe will extract information from the source and process it for downstream use with [language models](https://en.wikipedia.org/wiki/Large_language_model), [vision transformers](https://en.wikipedia.org/wiki/Vision_transformer), or [vision-language models](https://arxiv.org/abs/2304.00685).
+The output from the pipe is a sensible text-based (or multimodal) representation of the extracted information, carefully crafted to fit within context windows for any models from [gemma-7b](https://huggingface.co/google/gemma-7b) to [GPT-4](https://openai.com/gpt-4).
+It uses a variety of heuristics for optimal performance with vision-language models, including AI filetype detection with [filetype detection](https://opensource.googleblog.com/2024/02/magika-ai-powered-fast-and-efficient-file-type-identification.html), AI [PDF extraction](thepi.pe/docs), efficient [token compression](https://arxiv.org/abs/2403.12968), automatic [image encoding](https://en.wikipedia.org/wiki/Base64), [reranking](https://arxiv.org/abs/2310.06839) for [lost-in-the-middle](https://arxiv.org/abs/2307.03172) effects, and more, all pre-built to work out-of-the-box.

 ## Local Installation 🛠️